-- · restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters or other enforcement-related letters or clinical holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs/BLAs or supplements to approved NDAs/BLAs, or suspension or revocation of product approvals; - product seizure or detention, or refusal to permit the import or export of products; - injunctions or the imposition of civil or criminal penalties; - consent decrees, corporate integrity agreements, debarment or exclusion from federal health care programs; and/or - mandated modification of promotional materials and labeling and the issuance of corrective information.
+- · restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - · fines, warning letters or other enforcement-related letters or clinical holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs/BLAs or supplements to approved NDAs/BLAs, or suspension or revocation of product approvals; - product seizure or detention, or refusal to permit the import or export of products; - injunctions or the imposition of civil or criminal penalties; - consent decrees, corporate integrity agreements, debarment or exclusion from federal health care programs; and/or - · mandated modification of promotional materials and labeling and the issuance of corrective information.

 In addition, the distribution of prescription pharmaceutical products is subject to the Prescription Drug Marketing Act, or PDMA, which regulates the distribution of drugs and drug samples at the federal level, and sets minimum standards for the registration and regulation of drug distributors by the states.
 Both the PDMA and state laws limit the distribution of prescription pharmaceutical product samples and impose requirements to ensure accountability in distribution.
-More recently, the Drug Supply Chain Security Act, or DSCSA, was enacted with the aim of building an electronic system to identify and trace certain prescription drugs distributors and dispensers over a 10-year period that is expected to culminate in November 2023.
+More recently, the Drug Supply Chain Security Act, or DSCSA, was enacted with the aim of building an electronic system to identify and trace certain prescription drugs distributed in the United States, including most biological products.
+The DSCSA mandates phased-in and resource-intensive obligations for pharmaceutical manufacturers, wholesale distributors and dispensers over a 10-year period that is expected to culminate in November 2023.
 From time to time, new legislation and regulations may be implemented that could significantly change the statutory provisions governing the approval, manufacturing and marketing of products regulated by the FDA.